ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Building a Docker image without requiring a Dockerfile or Docker Daemon</blockquote>

 <h3>4.
-Deploy a Dynamic Web App on AWS with Terraform, Docker, Amazon ECR & ECS - <a href="https://medium.com/@ugot4daniel/deploy-a-dynamic-web-app-on-aws-with-terraform-docker-amazon-ecr-ecs-c785aa0f8dc7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using Multiple GitHub Accounts on the Same Machine - <a href="https://medium.com/@mina.samir93/using-multiple-github-accounts-on-the-same-machine-40edc392cb70" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ugotdaniel`**
+✍️ **posted by `Mina Samir`**

-<blockquote>This project focuses on deploying a dynamic web application on AWS using infrastructure as code with Terraform, containerization with…</blockquote>
+<blockquote>Many of us encounter situations where we need to use both personal and work GitHub accounts on the same machine.
+I’ve seen many developers…</blockquote>

 <h3>5.
 Container Security Scanning: Vulnerabilities, Risks and Tooling - <a href="https://medium.com/4th-coffee/container-security-scanning-vulnerabilities-risks-and-tooling-31b09f64e6f7" target="_blank" rel="noopener noreferrer">link</a></h3>